-Virtual Currencies Comparative Guide - - Portugal
+Virtual Currencies Comparative Guide

 - provide custodian wallet services.

-The transposition of EU Directive 2018/843 amending EU Directive 2015/849 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, and amending Directives 2009/138/EC and 2013/36/EU, into the Portuguese legal framework has led to the need to register VASPs.
+The transposition of EU Directive 2018/843 amending EU Directive 2015/849 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing and amending Directives 2009/138/EC and 2013/36/EU, into the Portuguese legal framework has led to the need to register VASPs.

 1.3 Which bodies are responsible for enforcing the applicable laws and regulations?
 What powers do they have?

-The Bank of Portugal and the Securities Market Commission (CMVM) are the two prominent regulators that oversee the legal framework that generally applies to virtual currencies and crypto assets.
+The Banco de Portugal and the Securities Market Commission (CMVM) are the two main regulators that oversee the legal framework that generally applies to virtual currencies and crypto-assets.

-The Bank of Portugal is Portugal's central bank and is responsible for the supervision of credit and payment institutions.
+The Banco de Portugal is Portugal's central bank and is responsible for the supervision of credit and payment institutions.
 The CMVM supervises and regulates the securities and financial instruments markets and entities operating within those markets.
 It is also competent for assessing compliance with the applicable legal and regulatory provisions governing the prevention of money laundering and terrorist financing.

-The laws applicable to each asset will vary significantly depending on its specific characteristics – in particular, whether the asset qualifies either as a security (ie, a security token) or as a utility token.
+The laws applicable to each asset will vary significantly depending on its specific characteristics – in particular, whether the asset qualifies as either:

 The issuance of security tokens falls within the scope of the CMVM's regulatory powers.

-Insofar as virtual currencies do not qualify as financial instruments, advisory and management services would fall outside the scope of the laws regulating investment services and the CMVM's licensing powers.
+Insofar as virtual currencies do not qualify as financial instruments, advisory and management services will fall outside the scope of the laws regulating investment services and the CMVM's licensing powers.

 1.4 What is the regulators' general approach to virtual currencies?

-The Portuguese regulators are keen to point out the risks of investing in virtual currencies and cryptoassets, and have issued several warnings and notices on this matter.
+The Portuguese regulators are keen to point out the risks of investing in virtual currencies and crypto-assets and have issued several warnings and notices on this matter.

-Banco de Portugal has been vocal on consumer/investor protection.
+The Banco de Portugal has been vocal on consumer/investor protection.
 It has issued several public statements and warnings concerning cryptocurrencies, in line with the regulatory practices of other eurozone central banks and European regulatory authorities, such as the European Central Bank and the European Banking Authority.

 The CMVM has published several warnings addressed to investors, also in line with other European regulatory authorities such as the European Securities and Markets Authority.